10 of the Scariest Haunted Hotels in America

 Hawthorne Hotel - Salem, Massachusetts

 The Hawthorne Hotel is in the famously historic Salem Massachusetts, home of the original Salem Witch Trials.
-Based on that alone you know there is likely to be a haunting, but the Hawthorne has plenty of ghosts for you.
+Based on that alone, you know there is likely to be a haunting, and the Hawthorne has plenty of ghosts for you.

 The most famously haunted room is 325, in which people claim to hear a young child crying at night, having their covers pulled off, and waking to find the bathroom faucet on with no one around to turn it on.

-With more than one haunted location or event nearby, your entire trip to Salem is sure to be full of spirits.
-You don't have to look far beyond the hotel either.
+With more than one haunted location or event nearby, your entire trip to Salem is sure to be full of spirits and spooky fun.
+Staying at the Hawthorne is an added bonus on your creepy adventure, and the perfect place to rest.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.